DMD Program »

 Honors Degree Program

 The application cycle and requirements within each area complement the dental curriculum and the stages of students’ dental education.
-Students can earn a DMD with honors in all three disciplines if they choose to and meet the requirements for each individually.
+Students can earn a DMD with honors in all six disciplines if they choose to and meet the requirements for each individually.
 They can apply to each area at different points in their dental education.

 - Research honors — Students can apply to research honors at the time of admission to Penn Dental Medicine or the midpoint of their first or second years.
 Students must have a 3.5 science GPA to apply prior to matriculation as a first year student.
 Within the research honors program, students must identify a faculty mentor and plan, implement, and execute a hypothesis-driven research project over a one- or two-year period.
 In addition to their individually developed projects, all honors scholars participate in a seminar series, presented by Penn Dental Medicine faculty and outside speakers, as well as a Student Research Day, during which they must present a poster.

 - Community health honors — Students can pursue community health honors during their second, third, or fourth years.
 For community health honors, students plan and carry out an in-depth community health experience of at least 120 hours over a one-year period at an approved program site.
 Among the options are projects focused on oral health education, screening, and referral programs at local Philadelphia sites, including the interdisciplinary health care clinics of the Homeless Health Initiative, Puentes, United Communitiy Clinics and University City Hospitality Coalition.
 Honors students can also choose to provide clinical care at the dental clinic within Sayre Health Center in West Philadelphia and can petition to complete the honors requirements at community sites of their choice.